gbadarac/MonoJet_NPLM_analysis/README.md

 ##### Configure
 In submit_generate_sampled_means.sh edit:
-- `TRIAL_DIR` — the directory where the Step 5.2 weight-fitting results are stored
+- `TRIAL_DIR`: the directory where the Step 5.2 weight-fitting results are stored
-- `ARCH_CONFIG_DIR` — the directory where the Step 5.1 ensemble models (and architecture config) are stored
+- `ARCH_CONFIG_DIR`: the directory where the Step 5.1 ensemble models (and architecture config) are stored

 ##### Run
 ```bash